Shopify

 What makes Shopify unique

-• Shopify combines storefront, payments, shipping, and marketing in one hosted platform.
+• Shopify combines online, in-person, and omnichannel commerce infrastructure in one platform.

 Help us improve and share your feedback!
 Did you find this helpful?